 The master plan is supported by a strategic spatial framework that seeks to increase connectivity and rebalance transport, moving Macquarie Park from a 20th century suburban campus to a 21st century urban place that encourages the sharing of ideas and builds an ecosystem of collaboration and innovation.
 The interwoven layers of the master plan and strategic spatial framework are brought together by the overarching approach of Country-centred design.

-Read about the structure plan in the Macquarie Park master plan area report - in particular the movement layer - in the supporting analysis at xxx.
+Read about the structure plan in the Macquarie Park master plan area report in particular the movement layer in the supporting analysis at planning.nsw.gov.au/macquariepark